-The 10 worst foods for your heart
+The 10 worst foods for heart health

 With this in mind, let’s take a look at 10 of the unhealthiest foods that have become everyday staples for many (if not most) Americans, and how these foods impact our heart health.

-It’s also a lot of heart disease risk.
 A study in JAMA Internal Medicine published earlier this year found that people who ate two servings of red meat per week had a higher risk of both cardiovascular disease and premature death.

 Fried chicken